Kanban-Zai/kanban-zai-version-1.0/core.md

 ### JOURNAL (Referral Chain)

-All deviations from Rational Player Models or The Rational Trust Model must be journaled in the team kanban-zai.yaml file.
+All deviations from Rational Player Models, or The Rational Trust Model must be journaled in the team kanban-zai.yaml file.
 However, anything may be journaled and by anyone in their own personal kanban-zai.yaml files.
-See JML for more.
+See core-jml.md for more.

 ### TEAM NORMS